What is BCI?

 What are the qualifications for Organizational Employment?

 Under BCI’s OES program, individuals must meet the following minimum criteria:

-Incident free of any aggressive behaviors for at least six months prior to hire.
+Free of any aggressive behavioral incidents for at least six months prior to hire

 What is the ABC Group?

 The ABC Group is made up of parents, guardians and friends of BCI organizational employees.
 The group began in the 1970s and supports BCI through volunteer and community efforts including fundraising.
 They meet monthly at St. Peters for sharing and planning.
 There are no membership dues, and everyone is welcome to attend.

 ABC Group members serve special meals and help with events.
 They also sponsor the annual May Day dances, which offer employees the chance to take an afternoon off to play carnival games, win prizes, eat snacks, and dance.
 Once a year, the ABC Group also runs a fundraiser.
 If you have questions about the ABC Group, call 636-875-5224.

 How can I get more information on Organizational Employment?